Cook, Learn, and Share to Fight Hunger.

 • Experiment: Don’t hesitate to try different types of dry red wines to discover your personal preferences in the kitchen.

-A Brief History of Red Wine in Cooking
+History of Dry Red Wine in Cooking

 The use of wine in cooking dates back to ancient civilizations.
 The Romans, Greeks, and Egyptians all recognized the culinary benefits of wine.
 In medieval Europe, red wine was used not only for flavor but also as a preservative.
 Today, it remains a beloved ingredient in countless global cuisines.

-Nutritional Information
+Nutritional Information on Dry Red Wine

 • While red wine contains calories and some sugar, the amount used in cooking is typically small enough to have a negligible impact on the overall nutritional value of a dish.